awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-operations-intro.md

 ## Using the AWS SDK or HTTP to Call Amazon Rekognition API Operations<a name="images-java-http"></a>

 You can call Amazon Rekognition API operations using either the AWS SDK or directly by using HTTP\.
 Unless you have a good reason not to, you should always use the AWS SDK\.
 The Java examples in this section use the [AWS SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html)\.
 A Java project file is not provided, but you can use the [AWS Toolkit for Eclipse](http://docs.aws.amazon.com/AWSToolkitEclipse/latest/GettingStartedGuide/) to develop AWS applications using Java\.

+The \.NET examples in this section uses the [AWS SDK for \.NET](http://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.
+You can use the [AWS Toolkit for Visual Studio](http://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/welcome.html) to develop AWS applications using \.NET\.
+It includes helpful templates and the AWS Explorer for deploying applications and managing services\.
+For a \.NET developer perspective of AWS, see the [AWS Guide for \.NET Developers](http://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/ndg/welcome.html)\.

 The [API Reference](API_Reference.md) in this guide covers calling Amazon Rekognition operations using HTTP\.
 For Java reference information, see [AWS SDK for Java](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html)\.